 Shields picks up rare road win as White Sox beat Orioles 8-6

+“This year’s been kind of a struggle getting the (wins),” said Shields, who has gone at least six innings in 22 of his last 27 starts.
+“I’ve thrown a lot of quality starts this year and unfortunately it just hasn’t gone my way.
+The guys are grinding for me.
+There’s no doubt about that.
+I know that every guy in this clubhouse wants to score a bunch of runs for me.”

-Ryan Cordell earned his first career hit with a homer in the eighth that provided a key insurance run.
-Omar Narvaez and Avisail Garcia also homered for the White Sox, who won for just the second time in nine games.
+Ryan Cordell earned his first career hit over 15 at-bats with an eighth-inning homer that provided an insurance run.
+Omar Narvaez and Avisail Garcia also homered for the White Sox, who won for the second time in nine games.

+“I was probably pressing to get that first one,” Cordell said.
+“It took quite a few ABs.”

-Shields (7-16) leads the majors in losses but was sharp against Baltimore.
-He allowed two runs and four hits with five strikeouts and one walk over six innings.
+Shields (7-16), who leads the majors in losses, allowed two runs on four hits with five strikeouts and one walk over six innings.
 Shields had gone winless in his 12 previous road appearances.

-Chicago left-hander Aaron Bummer started the seventh and loaded the bases.
-Ian Hamilton entered with one out and allowed a two-run single to pinch-hitter Corban Joseph that pulled Baltimore to within 7-4.
-A fielding error by second baseman Yoan Moncada let another run to score before Adam Jones hit a sacrifice fly.
+Left-hander Aaron Bummer relieved Shields in the seventh and loaded the bases.
+Ian Hamilton entered with one out and allowed a two-run single to pinch-hitter Corban Joseph that pulled Baltimore within 7-4.
+A fielding error by second baseman Yoan Moncada allowed another run to score before Adam Jones hit a sacrifice fly.

-Luis Ortiz (0-1), obtained in the Jonathan Schoop trade with Milwaukee on July 31, made his first major league start for Baltimore and threw 1 2/3 innings before leaving with an apparent leg injury.
-He allowed three runs (one earned) and four hits with a walk.
+Luis Ortiz (0-1), obtained in the trade that sent Jonathan Schoop to Milwaukee on July 31, made his first major league start and threw 1 2/3 innings before leaving with a hamstring injury.
+He allowed three runs, one earned, and four hits with a walk.

+“I wish he could have stayed out there and continued to pitch,” Orioles manager Buck Showalter said.
+“He’s got late life and a good, sharp slider.
+He’s got a chance to be pretty good.”

-Trey Mancini hit a pair of homers for the Orioles and has 23 on the season.
+Trey Mancini hit a pair of homers and has 23 on the season for the majors-worst Orioles, who lost their 105th game.

+“We all want to go out every day and do well for the team first, and then on a personal level you want to go out and get results that you worked hard for,” Mancini said.
+“We got 15 games left, and hopefully we can keep putting good at-bats together.”

-A triple by Nicky Delmonico and an infield single by Moncada increased the lead to 3-0 and Ortiz left a batter later.
-Moncada finsihed with three hits
+A triple by Nicky Delmonico and an infield single by Moncada increased the lead to 3-0, and Ortiz left a batter later.
+Moncada finished with three hits.

 Mancini hit a solo shot in the second off Shields, who has allowed 31 homers on the season, second in the majors behind the Orioles’ Dylan Bundy.